danjohnson3141/Jekyll-Test/App-&-Navigation/GET-app_setting_options-id.md

 <!-- --- title: GET /app_setting_options/:id -->

-Returns information on specific app_setting options, most specifically any dependencies that app_setting may have.
-This is a development tool and isn't actually part of the app itself.
+PLAIN ENGLISH DESCRIPTION OF THE ROUTE

 =
 ####Authentication:

+Declare what authentications are required
-The user needs to be logged in and have valid credentials to use this route.
+Good sample text: The user needs to be logged in and have valid credentials to use this route.

 =
 ####Parameters:

-:id (app_setting_option) - Integer, passed in the URL.
-Is derived from the 'id' field on the the 'app_setting_option' table.
+LIST OF ALL PARAMETERS AND WHAT THEY ARE

 =
 ####Response: